GenericMappingTools/gmt/doc/rst/source/psscale.rst

 **-L**\ [**i**][*gap*]
     Gives equal-sized color rectangles.
-Default scales rectangles according to the z-range in the cpt-file (Also see **-Z**).
+Default scales rectangles according to the z-range in the CPT file (Also see **-Z**).
 If set, any equal interval annotation set with **-B** will be ignored.
-If *gap* is appended and the cpt table is discrete we will center each annotation on each rectangle, using the lower boundary z-value for the annotation.
+If *gap* is appended and the CPT file is discrete we will center each annotation on each rectangle, using the lower boundary z-value for the annotation.
 If **i** is prepended we annotate the interval range instead.
 If **-I** is used then each rectangle will have its